nightroman/FarNet/GitKit/README.md

     Compares the cursor commit with the selected commit and opens the changes panel.
     If nothing is selected then the tip commit is used.

+- **Edit file** (changes panel)

+    If the cursor change file exists, opens its current version the editor.

 - **Help**